smsingh-tal/book-review-backend/deployment/fixes/README.md

 ### Utilities
 - `check_and_free_port.sh`: Checks if a port (default 5432) is in use and optionally kills the process
+- `test_postgresql.sh`: Comprehensive script to test if PostgreSQL is running correctly
+- `quick_check_postgresql.sh`: Fast check to verify if PostgreSQL is running properly

 ## Usage